kanales/snake/README.md

 # Snake

-A study on virtual intelligence algorithms.
+A study on artificial intelligence algorithms.